 I saw a doctor who put me on a physical therapy regimen and took X-rays of my knee.
 When that didn’t seem to help I underwent Magnetic Resonance Imaging (MRI) to see what the problem was and why it wasn’t getting better.
 The MRI results said it all: a tumor was growing in my right pelvis.

-Less than a week later my parents and I were driving to the Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC).
+Less than a week later my parents and I were driving to the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
 There were so many questions floating around my head.
 Would I need surgery?
 Would I ever play sports again?
 Was I going to live?
 If you compared my sanity to a dam, the pressure in my head was building towards dangerous levels.
 The walls were starting to crack.

 But Dr. Anderson’s smile and easy nature took me back from the edge.
 I was relieved to hear that surgery wasn’t in my future, at least not right away.
 She explained I had Ewing sarcoma, which means a tumor in my leg was aggressively attacking my body.
 The minute she said it, the floodgates in my brain opened again.
 A day before, I’d never even heard of Ewing Sarcoma, now it was aggressively attacking me from the inside.
 The walls of my mental dam cracked again.